×

 Will I save money living in Ghana?

 "Living in Ghana can be significantly cheaper than living in the United States.
 The cost of living in Ghana is generally lower than in the United States, with the cost of basic necessities such as food, housing, and transportation being much lower.
 Additionally, the cost of entertainment and leisure activities is also much lower in Ghana than in the United States.
-As a result, living in Ghana can be a great way to save money compared to living in the United States," said one expat in Ghana.
+As a result, living in Ghana can be a great way to save money compared to living in the United States," remarked one in Ghana.

 What is the average cost of housing in Ghana?